Borderline Personality Disorder Therapies

 Today, psychotherapy is regarded as the primary mode of treatment for BPD, with studies showing that it’s highly effective at managing symptoms.
 The comprehensive psychosocial treatments for BPD include psychodynamic therapies like mentalization-based treatment and transference-focused psychotherapy.
 They also include cognitive-behavioral treatments, such as schema-focused therapy and dialectical behavior therapy.

-Numerous studies on the efficacy of psychotherapy for BPD have found that treatments like DBT cause a major reduction in hospitalizations and self-harming behavior.
+Numerous studies on the efficacy of therapy for BPD have found that treatments like DBT cause a major reduction in hospitalizations and self-harming behavior.
 Similarly, psychotherapy also helped reduce feelings of anger and improve psychosocial functioning.
 In fact, one study found that as many as 77 percent of participants no longer met the criteria for BPD.

 Of course, not all types of psychotherapy are designed the same way, even if they are specialized for people with BPD.
 So, it’s worth taking a look at the different types of therapies and how they’re effective for addressing borderline personality disorder.